 Common terms and phrases

-approach Army Asia Asian Aspin assessment Bosnia budget capability casualties challenge China China's MFN status Clausewitz CNN wars Cold Cold War combat concepts Congress DAPRAP debate decision decision-making defense democracy domestic economic effective environment example fighting force structure future global goals human rights Ibid images important international conflict international system involvement issues joint Korea leaders Les Aspin military force military operations military strategy missile mission MTCR national interests National War College nuclear operational commander peace enforcement peace enforcement operations peace operations peacekeeping Persian Gulf War planning political objectives President Bush President Clinton priorities problems proliferation public support relations Report response risk role sanctions Secretary Somalia Soviet strategists success termination threat U.S. Army U.S. businesses U.S. forces U.S. Government U.S. interests U.S. military U.S. national security U.S. policy Vietnam Vietnam War Washington weapons world order World War II York
+action approach Army Asia Asian Aspin assessment Bosnia budget capability casualties China China's MFN status Clausewitz CNN wars Cold Cold War combat concepts Congress DAPRAP debate decision-making decisions defense doctrine domestic economic effective environment example fighting force structure future global goals human rights Ibid images important international conflict international system involvement issues joint Korea leaders Les Aspin military force military operations military strategy missile mission MTCR national interests National War College nuclear operational commander peace enforcement peace enforcement operations peace operations peacekeeping Persian Gulf War planning political objectives President Bush President Clinton priorities problems proliferation public support relations Report response role sanctions Secretary Somalia Soviet strategists success termination threat U.S. Army U.S. businesses U.S. forces U.S. Government U.S. interests U.S. military U.S. national security U.S. policy Vietnam Vietnam War violence Washington weapons world order World War II York

 Popular passages